“Mexico meets south London: a funky, friendly bolthole with great rates”

 - An easy walk from Denmark Hill station, with fast trains into Victoria and Blackfriars for the South Bank

 - Set in a busy urban neighbourhood that may seem overwhelming at first

-- Rooms aren't big but they're super-clean and loaded with charm (welcome notes and Green & Blacks chocolate)
+- Rooms aren't big but they're loaded with colour and charm

 - Surprisingly quiet thanks to triple glazing but bring earplugs if low-key noise bothers you